-by de EKS with a deliberate, longterm approach that has resulted in the agency proactively developing its Investment Division over the last 15 years to diversify its investments and manage more investments internally.
+term approach that has resulted in the agency proactively developing its Investment Division over the last 15 years to diversify its investments and manage more investments internally.
 These tools not only govern all aspects of the agency's investment decisions, but inform policymakers, members, and other stakeholders about the investment program, and give the Legislature a clearer understanding of the status and implications of changes to the retirement plans.

-GBP reports focus almost exclusively on costs and do not address other important aspects of the program.
 The ERS Board of Trustees also uses an Investment Advisory Committee that provides independent, expert advice and assists in the board's investment duties.
 The eight-member body, appointed by the board and consisting of experts in the investment field, works closely with the board to help set the agency's investment policy and asset allocation, meets together with the full board, and votes in advance of the board on all investment-related items.